widefly/wsl-dev-notes/doc/windows/putty.md

   NOTE: Refer to [openssh](../ubuntu/openssh.md) for details.

 - Since private key represents an user identity, the key must be stored and placed in a well protected location.
 In Ubuntu, private key is stored in ~/.ssh folder.
-- In Windows, it is recommended to store in user directory, e.g. %userprofile%\.ssh.
+- In Windows, it is recommended to store in user directory, e.g. %userprofile%\\.ssh.
 - RSA private key must be converted into putty format to perform authentication.
   Run PuTTYgen, Conversions > Import key.
   - Select the RSA key (private key copied from the Ubuntu ~/.ssh)
-  - Save putty private key (ppk) to the %userprofile%\putty directory.
+  - Save putty private key (ppk) to a safe directory, e.g. %userprofile%\\putty.

 ## Recommended putty settings